MISSISSIPPI CODE TITLE 45.

 conspiracy to commit, accessory to commission, or attempt to commit any offense

-of this section, an offender may petition the appropriate circuit court to be
+provision of this chapter, an offender may petition the appropriate circuit

-relieved of the duty to register upon fifteen (15) years' satisfaction of the
+court to be relieved of the duty to register upon fifteen (15) years'

-requirements of this section for the convictions classified as Tier One
+satisfaction of the requirements of this section for the convictions classified

-registration for a minimum of twenty-five (25) years in this state and includes
+for a minimum of twenty-five (25) years in this state and includes any of the

 1. Section